1) Emailing alex@evplay.net is the best and fastest way to get your issues resolved.

 Pair your phone with that Bluetooth signal, at which point the screen should show "Phone Connected, Launching..."

-Right after that, you should have CarPlay! 🎉
+Right after that, you should see CarPlay or Android Auto! 🎉

-1) Don't forget to check your phone for any CarPlay prompts the first time you connect.
-Also, ensure CarPlay isn't disabled (there was that security scare a while back and a lot of folks disabled it!).
+1) Don't forget to check your phone for any CarPlay or Android Auto prompts the first time you connect.
+Also, ensure CarPlay or Android Auto isn't disabled (there was that security scare a while back and a lot of folks disabled it!).

-2) For audio, your phone should be paired to your vehicle via Bluetooth and selected as the audio source, as it normally is.
+2) For CarPlay audio, your phone should be paired to your vehicle via Bluetooth and selected as the audio source, as it normally is.
+For Android Auto, you should set EV Play as the source.

 3) If your phone has trouble connecting and/or disconnecte frequently, try restarting your phone.
-Also make sure your phone's hotspot is turned off - you cannot have wireless CarPlay and your phone's hotspot on at the same time (too much badwidth for your phone).
+Also try turning your phone's hotspot off.

-4) Steering wheel buttons work: track forward/reverse, volume up/down, pause/resume music (hangup button), and long-press the voice button to summon Siri.
+4) Steering wheel buttons do work on CarPlay and are still a little hit or miss on Android Auto.
+These include track forward/reverse, volume up/down, pause/resume music (hangup button), and long-press the voice button to summon Siri.

-5) You may find a better experience plugging your phone in to the EV Play LT device's USB port vs. using a wireless connection.
-To set this up, first unpair the EV Play LT's Bluetooth signal from your phone, unplug the EV Play LT device from your vehicle, plug your phone in to the USB port on EV Play LT, then plug the EV Play LT device back in to your vehicle.
-You should also re-start the app per the instructions below (tapping on the clock 5 times fast).
+5) You may find a better experience using a wired connection vs. using a wireless connection.
+To set this up, first unpair the EV Play LT's Bluetooth and WiFi connections from your phone, unplug the EV Play LT device from your vehicle, plug your phone in to the USB port on EV Play LT, then plug the EV Play LT device back in to your vehicle.
+Then click Restart Connection in the app.